VIS4ROB-lab/bev_undercanopy_registration/README.md

 - Read the corresponding camera poses for the images in the images_list.
 - Transform coordinates to LV95, apply shift by constance.
 - Bound the working area.
-- Cluster the images based on camera positions if needed (for case1).
+- Cluster the images based on camera positions if needed.
 - This step will generate a file named 'Images_LV95_batches.csv'.
-- **Note**: This file needs to be first deleted and then regenerated if you want to start from label-model0 again.

 ## Step 2: Colmap Reconstruction
 - This process may take several hours.
 Skip this step if the point cloud is already provided.